OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ## Finding Sensitive Information in Auto-Generated Screenshots (MSTG-STORAGE-9)

-### Overview

-Manufacturers want to provide device users with an aesthetically pleasing experience at application startup and exit, so they introduced the screenshot-saving feature for use when the application is backgrounded.
-This feature may pose a security risk.
-Sensitive data may be exposed if the user deliberately screenshots the application while sensitive data is displayed.
-A malicious application that is running on the device and able to continuously capture the screen may also expose data.
-Screenshots are written to local storage, from which they may be recovered by a rogue application (if the device is rooted) or someone who has stolen the device.

-For example, capturing a screenshot of a banking application may reveal information about the user's account, credit, transactions, and so on.

 ### Static Analysis

 A screenshot of the current activity is taken when an Android app goes into background and displayed for aesthetic purposes when the app returns to the foreground.
 However, this may leak sensitive information.

 To determine whether the application may expose sensitive information via the app switcher, find out whether the [`FLAG_SECURE`](https://developer.android.com/reference/android/view/Display.html#FLAG_SECURE "FLAG_SECURE Option") option has been set.
 You should find something similar to the following code snippet: